-- Complete a minimum of three (3) new activities each year. - Complete the Record Sheet and have it signed by your club leader. - If your records are incomplete, you will NOT be considered for a Champion and you will NOT be considered for State Fair.
+- Recommended to complete a minimum of three (3) new activities each year. - Encouraged completion of a Record Sheet and have it signed by your club leader.

 Youth enrolled in the computer project will select one (1) of the below subject categories to study, regardless of grade.
 Youth may choose to create an exhibit demonstrating skills learned during the year.
 Submit on a thumb drive securely attached to a notebook/portfolio describing accomplishments, skills learned, design ideas, budget, a summary of what was done, screenshots showing the development and final project, etc. Poster exhibits 22" x 28" or freestanding 3-dimensional display boards no larger than 36" x 36" may be submitted.
 Youth may continue in the same subject category in subsequent years expanding on the previous year's topic, or choose a new topic.